 Best practices for conducting a trademark search

-Create the List of Words: The first step while doing searches for trademarks is to come-up with all the words and their synonyms that could potentially describe your product or service.
-Include brand names and company names while creating potential words for doing trademark search.
+- Create the List of Words: The first step while doing searches for trademarks is to come up with all the words and their synonyms that could potentially describe your product or service.
+Include brand names and company names while creating potential words for doing a trademark search.

-Use Acceptable Identification of Goods & Services Manual: Once you come-up with the words and phrases that could describe your products or services a trademark searcher should log-on to “The Acceptable Identification of Goods and Services Manual” at http://tess2.uspto.gov/netahtml/tidm.html.
+- Use Acceptable Identification of Goods & Services Manual: Once you come up with the words and phrases that could describe your products or services a trademark searcher should log-on to “The Acceptable Identification of Goods and Services Manual”.
 The Acceptable Identification of Goods and Services Manual is a directory maintained by the United States Patent and Trademark Office outlining the different categories of goods and services recognized by that office with respect to trademark registrations, and setting forth the forty-two international classes into which those goods and services are divided.

-Mind the Phonetic Words: This is another important practice that every trademark search service provider should consider where we compile a list of words that sound the same as your prospective trademark and those with unconventional spellings.
+- Mind the Phonetic Words: This is another important practice that every trademark search service provider should consider where we compile a list of words that sound the same as your prospective trademark and those with unconventional spellings.
 Doing trademark search with these keywords can help searcher broaden their search and make it a comprehensive one.
 Read more on the importance of phonetic search on a trademark search.

 Though there are innumerable numbers of ways through which you can perform a trademark search still the above-mentioned facts could be considered as some of the best practices while doing a trademark search for brands and companies.